MikulasBar/gridfind/README.md

 Provides path finding algorithms for 2D n*m grid.

-There is currently only BFS algorithm.
+There is currently only GridBFS algorithm.

 ## Features